-To the extent that any data processed by the COVID-19 Application would leave the UK and be transferred to third countries located outside the European Economic Area, such transfer would most likely be inconsistent with the GDPR unless one of the derogations under Article 49 of the GDPR applies.
-Though the threshold to meet these derogations is high, given the nature of the pandemic the NHSX may be able to rely on the fact that the transfer is necessary (i) for important reasons of public interest (Article 49.1(d) of the GDPR) or (ii) in order to protect the vital interests of the data subject or of other persons (Article 49.1(f) of the GDPR).
-In any event and for security purposes, international transfers made to combat the pandemic in a collaborative global fashion should be undertaken in an aggregated and anonymized manner to the extent possible.
+To the extent that any data processed by the COVID-19 application would leave the U.K. and be transferred to third countries located outside the European Economic Area, such transfer would most likely be inconsistent with the GDPR unless one of the derogations under Article 49 of the GDPR applies.
+For security purposes, international transfers made to combat the pandemic in a collaborative global fashion should be undertaken in an aggregated and anonymized manner to the extent possible.